-The way your organization functions and generates client value determines the success of every other aspect of your business.
-Your operating model is the backbone of this process: it’s the skeleton that keeps your organization upright and connected, and you’re looking to realign some joints.
+The way an organization functions to generate value impacts the success of every other aspect of your business.
+The Operating Model is the backbone of this process: it’s the skeleton that keeps the organization upright, alive and connected.

 What Drives Companies to Reassess Their Operating Model?

 In a proactive approach, a company opportunistically reassesses their operating model as part of a greater change.
-Leadership has identified a strategic agenda that can significantly improve performance—making a reevaluation of their current model necessary to ensure success.
-The proactive approach is all about taking steps to identify and modify your operating model so there are no unplanned gaps.
+When leadership identifies a strategic agenda that alters the direction of an organization, a re-evaluation of the current Operating Model is necessary to ensure success.
+The proactive approach is all about taking steps to identify and modify the operating model so there are no unplanned gaps.

 Common changes include:

 - Introducing enhanced technology, such as cloud or automation

 Conversely, the reactive approach is exactly as it sounds: reactive.
 It occurs when a company discovers a systemic performance issue and—potentially without understanding the cause of the issue—recognizes they need to take countermeasures against it.
 These issues can be found at any level of your organization: from wide-scale enterprise problems to functional gaps and inter-team issues.

 - Poor communication and collaboration between teams

 - Consistent lack of output and responsiveness from a core function